azizkilicff/NomNomGo/README.md

 - **Version 3:** UI improvements, customer rewards, order history, and discount codes.

 ## 🏗️ **Project Status**
-- Currently, we have a **basic login page, home page and integrated datebase system that can store the created users** set up.
+- Currently, we have a **basic login page, home page and integrated datebase system that can store the created users**.
 These can be changed anytime.

 ## 👥 **Team Members**
 - **Daniel White**